kendelljoseph/application-patterns/concepts/applications-software.md

  - The following concerns represents distinct *and differing* requirements, and thus require different thoughts and skills to design and implement:
    - **Data storage**: selection, design and implementation of data stores
-   - **Data representation at run time**  including choice of language and applicable idioms for representing records
+   - **Data representation at run time**  including the choice of language and applicable idioms for representing records
    - **Procedural logic** for creating and modifying data, whether through basic CRUD actions or more complex business logic
    - **Data serialization** for arms-length APIs